MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 The only thing that should be missing is the count of live Creatures.
 To make the label update properly, reset the *totalAlive* property at the beginning of your *updateCreatures* method by setting it to 0.
-Inside the loop that checks if creatures are alive you need to increment *totalAlive* by 1 for every creature that is alive.
+Create an if statement at the end of the for loop that checks if creatures are alive, if they are you need to increment *totalAlive* by 1.

 Run the game again - you should be done!